Nininunz/gpt-electron/README.md

 ### Limitations
 - Requires an OpenAI account (Google login may open in a system browser)
 - Basic wrapper, not a full-featured client
+- Links open in an in-app window instead of your default browser

 ### Known Issues
 - None